ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

    Here all groups can have different sizes (i.e., number of individuals in a group).
 In practice, the search for homogeneous groups is simplified by imposing equal group sizes for all groups.

-.. [#foot49]
-   In this example and the following examples in this section, the *sdcMicro* object “sdcIntial“ contains a dataset with 2,000 individuals and 39 variables.
-We selected five categorical quasi-identifiers and three continuous quasi-identifiers: “INC”, “EXP” and “WEALTH”.

 .. [#foot50]
    Also the homogeneity in the groups will be generally lower, leading